 EB1A Eligibility: Why You DON'T Need a PhD for Approval

-EB1A Myth Busting: Do You Really Need a PhD?
+EB1A Myth Busting: Do You Really Need a PhD to Show Extraordinary Ability?

 When I talk with clients about EB1A applications, there’s a myth I encounter repeatedly: the belief that a PhD is mandatory in order to qualify.
 Let’s clear this up once and for all: No, you do NOT need a PhD to successfully apply and get approved for the EB1A visa.